celestinhermez/music-genre-classification/README.md

 Final project for ISYE-6740 (Computational Data Analytics at Georgia Institute of Technology).
 The goal is to classify raw music audio into genres.
+You can find a detailed article on this project on [Medium](https://towardsdatascience.com/music-genre-classification-with-tensorflow-3de38f0d4dbb)

 ## Data